Entanglement-efficient bipartite-distributed quantum computing

 In particular, we consider circuits consisting of only one-qubit and two-qubit gates, which are universal for quantum computing.
 The distributability structure (packing edges) of such a circuit is completely represented by the control-phase gates (Lemma \ref{lemma:connecting_gate}) in its control-phase conversion.
 In a control-phase conversion, a circuit is decomposed as a sequence of two-qubit building blocks.
 We have derived the primitive embedding rules for these building blocks in Corollary \ref{coro:embed_rules_2q_block}.
 The embedding rules for single-qubit gates (Theorem \ref{theorem:distr_and_embed}) and two-qubit blocks (Corollary \ref{coro:embed_rules_2q_block}) identify the indecomposable neighbouring embeddings (Algorithm \ref{algo:neighbouring_emb}) and hopping embeddings (Lemma \ref{lemma:indecomp_hopping_emb} and Algorithm \ref{algo:hopping_emb}), respectively.
 Based on these embedding rules, one can then identify the set of distributable packets of a circuit with Algorithm \ref{algo:dPacket_identify}.
 Finally, one obtains the ultimate packing graph through the association of packing edges to global control-phase gates, and the ultimate conflict graphs through the association of conflict edges to incompatible embeddings (Theorem \ref{theorem:incompt_2qubit_circ}).

-These algorithms are applied for the distributed implementation of a 4-qubit UCC circuit, which contains 64 global control-Z gates.
+These algorithms are demonstrated in the distributed implementation of a 4-qubit UCC circuit, which contains 64 global control-Z gates.
 The ultimate number of packing processes in the distributed implementation is $17$, hence requiring $17$ ebits of entanglement and saving $47$ ebits.
 We benchmark the algorithms with further instants of the UCC circuits up to $20$ qubits.
 The comparison with other protocols shows a significant enhancement of entanglement efficiency by embeddings.

-In addition, the packing method in this paper can be summarized as ``distributing enhanced by embedding''.
-It incorporates the extrinsic limit of quantum resources, such as local memory qubits, in the conflict edges.
+The packing method in this paper can be summarized as ``distributing enhanced by embedding''.
+It incorporates the extrinsic limit of quantum resources, such as the number of available local memory qubits, in the conflict edges.